Your money-making expert. Financial journalist, TV and radio personality.

-Mother’s Milk Cooperative is the first paid milk donation programme in the United States.
+Mother’s Milk Cooperative was the first paid milk donation programme in the United States.

 Mothers donate their milk and are paid for it, so this way they can make easy ‘milk money’ from home and can fund their family lives, but are advised to only donate milk once their own child is at least three months of age – to ensure their baby has a healthy supply of milk.

 Milk that is sent containing high levels of bacteria will not be accepted and there will be no payment.

 We couldn’t find any UK milk banks that pay nursing mothers for their donation.

 However, as the popularity of milk banks is vastly increasing, it’s possible that eventually they will start considering payment for donations also.

-As with everything else, breast milk has now gone digital with sales sites springing up.
+As with everything else, breast milk has now gone digital with sales sites springing up online.

-Onlythebreast.com is a very popular online breast milk trading site.
-You simply post an ad and wait to get a response from individuals requiring breast milk.
+Onlythebreast.com is a very popular breast milk trading site.

 It was founded by Glenn Snow and his wife Chelly.
 Snow’s wife asked him to set up the website after realising, from some simple searches online, the high demand for breast milk.